 Iron for Healthy Tissues and Organs

 Why is iron important?
 Iron helps make hemoglobin, which carries oxygen throughout the body to all your baby's cells.
-Plus, iron is needed for your baby's brain development and growth.
+Plus, iron is needed for your baby's development and growth.

 Premature infants who breastfeed may need iron supplements.
 Born early, these babies had less time to build adequate iron reserves before birth.
 Thus, your preemie may need an iron supplement.

 Around four months of age, full-term babies who are exclusively breastfed may also require an iron supplement due to their iron stores getting low.
 However, talk with your health care provider before adding an iron supplement.
-Between four to six months old, infants start to show signs of being developmentally ready for solid foods.
+Between four to six months of life, infants start to show signs of being developmentally ready for solid foods.
 Iron-rich sources are recommended as a baby’s first food, so this will also influence whether a supplement will be needed.
 If you are feeding your baby formula, also ask your doctor about iron needs.
 The American Academy of Pediatrics (AAP) recommends that if formula is used, it be iron-fortified for the first year of life.

 Fluoride for Strong Teeth

 Before you can even see them, your baby's teeth are already forming under the gumline.
 Fluoride, a mineral found naturally in water, helps develop strong teeth.
 And, it also helps to prevent cavities later.
 Although many sources of tap water are fluoridated, breast milk contains little fluoride.
 The amount of fluoride in formula will depend on the water that is used to prepare it.
 For the first six months, healthy babies will not need additional water if they are consuming enough breastmilk or formula.
-When babies are 6 months or older, the AAP recommends a fluoride supplement be discussed with your child's pediatrician or dentist to determine if it is needed
+When babies are 6 months or older, the AAP recommends a fluoride supplement be discussed with your child's pediatrician or dentist to determine if it is needed.

 Vitamin D for Growing Bones